drop-games/eb-docs/docs/Whitepaper/Blockchain.md

 Other than that, Hyperblade's NFT structure strongly involves both the creators and the actual playerbase.
 See more in the NFT section

+This path relies on: community control over the ecosystem and economy, planned/transparent issuance, free-for-all participation even in creation and development, forks (new projects/mods), project lifecycle not ending with company closing the project (as long as there are people participating, the project will live), meritocracy for creators/developers, player-empowerment, resistance to censorship.

 ## Space Rock $SPR

 Total possible supply: 10,000,000